Sedokina/Teniry.CQRS/docs/queries.md

 Query dispatcher is a class that is used to 'connect' query to it's handler.
 It's internal implementation is responsible for finding the handler that can handle the query and calling it's `HandleAsync` method.

-To use query dispatcher you have to inject interface `IQueryDispatcher` it into the class or method that heeds to call the query handler.
+To use query dispatcher you have to inject interface `IQueryDispatcher` into a class or method that heeds to call the query handler.

 Query dispatcher has only one method